 This is all true, however, instead of stressing out over them let’s talk about how to take proper action in tackling the issue.
 I want to revisit the nitration cycle and talk about ways to remove and lower nitrates in your aquarium water.
 I want us to reflect on how we got to this place.
 Once we know, let’s talk about the best nitrate removers to solve our problem.

 Let’s first revisit the nitration cycle.
 I know some of you reading this already know it, but I also know some of you may not and have become successful by listening to your local fish store on what to buy.
 Part of having a nitrate problem is because we are out of balance.
 The nitration cycle has 5 stages:

 - Ammonia is excreted either by fish waste (fish poop) or decaying material

 - Nitrobactor bacteria converts Nitrite to Nitrate

 - Plants use Nitrates and Ammonium as fertilizer

 The above is the natural way of how an aquatic ecosystem would work.
-The issue most likely with your aquarium is you are missing #5.
-If you lack live plants, nitrates can build up.
-Also, the stock media you got from your filters will not address #5.
+The issue most likely with your aquarium water is that you are missing #5.
+If you lack live plants, nitrate levels can build up.
+Also, the stock media from your aquarium filters will not address #5.
 It is not common for filter makers to provide media that will remove nitrates.
-This is to keep costs down as the media designed to address nitrates is more expensive and some buyers may not even want it.
+This is to keep costs down as the media designed to lower nitrates is more expensive and some buyers may not even want it.

 Ways To Remove Nitrate